top of page

 Search

-At Favor Mental Health, we see a dramatic rise in parent-specific stress each December: irritability, burnout, guilt, emotional exhaustion, sleep disruption, resentment, anxiety spikes, and feelings of “not doing enough.”
+At Favor Mental Health, we observe a dramatic rise in parent-specific stress each December.
+Symptoms include irritability, burnout, guilt, emotional exhaustion, sleep disruption, resentment, anxiety spikes, and feelings of “not doing enough.”
+This is not a character flaw.
+It’s a collision of physiology, psychology, and expectations.

 A stressed woman wrapping gifts on the phone, a man tangled in lights on a tablet by a fireplace, with kids and holiday decor around.